Creatiwity/witycms-doc/pages.md

 ![](pages-04.png)

 5. Open it with an text editor (e.g: [**Sublime Text**](https://www.sublimetext.com/))
-6. Add the name of your new page like this
+6. Edit your navbar-nav adding your new page like this
 ```
 <ul class="nav navbar-nav">
     <li><a href="/"><span>{lang Home}</span><br />